Harinib1708/SQL-Consumer_goods_adhoc_request/README.md

 3. Present these insights to the top-level management to aid in strategic decision-making, particularly in areas like promotional strategies and resource allocation.

 ## Results and Insights
-1.Atliq has established a strong presence in 8 major APA markets.
+1. Atliq has established a strong presence in 8 major APA markets.

-2.Product portfolio increased by 36% from FY 2020 to FY 2021.
+2. Product portfolio increased by 36% from FY 2020 to FY 2021.

-3.Needs to diversify production in Desktop, Networking, and Storage segments.
+3. Needs to diversify production in Desktop, Networking, and Storage segments.

-4.Highest manufacturing cost was for Personal Desktop, lowest for Mouse.
+4. Highest manufacturing cost was for Personal Desktop, lowest for Mouse.

-5.Introduced 34 new accessories products in 2021.
+5. Introduced 34 new accessories products in 2021.

-6.Flipkart received the highest discount at 30.83% in 2021.
+6. Flipkart received the highest discount at 30.83% in 2021.

-7.Highest sales in November 2020; lowest in March 2020 due to COVID-19.
+7. Highest sales in November 2020; lowest in March 2020 due to COVID-19.

-8.Quarter 1 of 2020 had the highest sold quantity; Quarter 3 saw a significant drop due to COVID-19.
+8. Quarter 1 of 2020 had the highest sold quantity; Quarter 3 saw a significant drop due to COVID-19.

-9.75% of sales were through retailers.
+9. 75% of sales were through retailers.

-10.In FY 2021, Pen Drives were the top-selling products in the Networking & Storage segment, mice in the Peripherals & Accessories segment, and personal laptops in the Personal & Corporate segment.
+10. In FY 2021, Pen Drives were the top-selling products in the Networking & Storage segment, mice in the Peripherals & Accessories segment, and personal laptops in the Personal & Corporate segment.
 These products significantly contributed to the company's overall sales performance.

 ## Conclusion
 Overall, Atliq Hardwares has shown impressive growth and resilience, particularly in navigating the challenges posed by the COVID-19 pandemic.
 The company's strategic agility has allowed it to capitalize on market opportunities.
 The insights from this analysis will support informed decision-making to further strengthen its market position and drive future success.

 ##Future Work
 Future work could include:
-1.Exploring additional datasets to gain deeper insights into customer behavior and preferences.
+1. Exploring additional datasets to gain deeper insights into customer behavior and preferences.

-2.Conducting more granular analysis on specific product categories or regions would provide a more detailed understanding of market dynamics.
+2. Conducting more granular analysis on specific product categories or regions would provide a more detailed understanding of market dynamics.

-3.Implementing machine learning models for predictive analytics could enhance the forecasting of sales and optimization of promotional strategies conducting more granular analysis on specific product categories or regions would provide a more detailed understanding of market dynamics.
+3. Implementing machine learning models for predictive analytics could enhance the forecasting of sales and optimization of promotional strategies conducting more granular analysis on specific product categories or regions would provide a more detailed understanding of market dynamics.